 Dogcatchers were commonplace in growing cities along with dog pounds.
 In 1973, North Carolina enacted law allowing counties to appoint animal control officers and use tax funds for animal control and protection programs, to prevent animal cruelty and the optionto build an animal shelter.
 Many do not realize shelter facilities are an option.
-Few North Carolina counties do not have an animal shelter.
+Today few North Carolina counties are without an animal shelter.

-In 1983 the NC legislature enacted a law, since repealed; “Pound; disposition of impounded dogs.” for counties who employed a dog warden to erect a dog pound and hold dogs for a minimum of 72 hours.
+In 1983 the NC legislature enacted a law, since repealed (deleted); “Pound; disposition of impounded dogs.” for counties who employed a dog warden to erect a dog pound and hold dogs for a minimum of 72 hours.
 The Dog Warden kept records of the dogs, their length of stay, to whom the dog was released to, collect fees and taxes and put dogs to death.
-The pound was to notify people bringing dogs that the animal may be destroyed.
+The pound notified people bringing dogs to the facility that the animal may be destroyed, a practice that continues today.
 In many counties the Dog Warden also collected the dog tax.

 This law also established the “72 hour” or “3 day rule”, a minimum holding period fordogs and cats held in animal shelters in North Carolina.
 This rule is still in effect today and found in §130A-192 and §19A‑32.1.
 We will explore these statutes in Section 10 Rabies Control and Section 12 Animal Welfare Act.

-In the same year North Carolina enacted several laws mandating rabies inoculations for dogs and cats, established rabies vaccinators, rabies tags and control of vicious animals.
+In the same year of 1983, North Carolina also enacted several laws mandating rabies inoculations for dogs and cats, established rabies vaccinators, rabies tags and control of vicious animals.